infopirate/PeachesAhead/PITCHME.md

 - [ ] A tracking method across the blocks/transactions to monitoring goods from farm to distributor to stand
 - [ ] Stand selling peaches from distributor to end customers

+Major Considerations:
 Time, Functionality, Security, Savings, Effort

+The Big Questions:
+How does Blockchain enable the world to bypass paper?

 ---